vpavkin/dtc/README.md

 #### DTC syntax

 When writing polymorphic code with DTC, it's very convenient to use syntax extensions.
-They are similar to what Cats or ScalaZ provide for their type classes.
+They are similar to what Cats or Scalaz provide for their type classes.

 Just add following to your imports:
 ```scala